 In the Hindu scriptures, Chitragupta assists Lord Yama in judging the good and bad deeds of every individual.
 It is believed that after a person dies, he/she reaches to the abode of Lord Yama and then Chitragupta after assessing the deeds of deceased person, declares him/her to be a good or a bad soul.
 The day of Chitra Purnima is therefore celebrated in honour of Chitragupta and devotees worship Him on this auspicious day and ask forgiveness for their sins.
 According to another Hindu legend, the day of Chitra Purnima is also dedicated to Indra, the Lord of Gods.

-Chitra Purnima 2019 was on April 19 Friday
+Chitra Purnima 2021 is on April 27 Tuesday

 Rituals during Chitra Purnima: